twitu/genome-assembly/README.md

 |:---:|:---:|:---:|:---:|:---:|
 |TTTT|TTTC|..|GAAC|GAAA|

-The computed _mmer_ and _kmer_ are then stored in the two level hash structure.
+The computed _mmer_ and _kmer_ are stored in a two-level hash structure.

 ### 1.3 Storing read id data with kmer
 Each _kmer_ stores the read ids from which it has been derived.
-A linked list of read ids in the descending order is stored as the value `kmer_hash` entry where key is the _kmer_ string.
+A linked list of read ids in the descending order is stored as the value `kmer_hash` entry where the key is the _kmer_ string.
 Each read is numbered in by a counter.
-If a _kmer_ has occured before the new read id is added to the beginning of linked list.
+If a _kmer_ has occurred before the new read id is added to the beginning of the linked list.

 ![two level hash structure](./img/two_level_hash.svg)

 ### 1.4 Pruning low abundance _kmers_
-Due to errors in experiment BP can be misread. _Kmers_ derived from reads containing erroneous BP have low abundance in the dataset.
+Due to errors in experiment, BP can be misread. _Kmers_ derived from reads containing erroneous BP have low abundance in the dataset.
 The following algorithm is used to prune the data.

 > 1. iterate `mmer_hash`entries
 > 2. iterate `kmer_hash`entries in current `mmer_hash_entry`